Head to Head Review: Bristow Group (NYSE:VTOL) vs. Wheels Up Experience (NYSE:UP)

-Bristow Group (NYSE:VTOL) and Wheels Up Experience (NYSE:UP) are both transportation companies, but which is the better business?
-We will compare the two companies based on the strength of their risk, valuation, analyst recommendations, institutional ownership, profitability, dividends and earnings.
+Bristow Group (NYSE:VTOL) and Wheels Up Experience (NYSE:UP) are both transportation companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their dividends, analyst recommendations, earnings, institutional ownership, valuation, profitability and risk.

-This table compares Bristow Group and Wheels Up Experience’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Bristow Group and Wheels Up Experience’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue